Top-10 List: Our Favourite Small Towns from around the World

-This list is our own personal top ten towns we have visited around the world, based on what we have seen and experienced in our travels.
+This list is our own personal top-ten favourite towns we have visited around the world, based on what we have seen and experienced in our travels.
+These are our favourite small towns, see our list of top-10 favourite cities.

 The town of Pai in the mountains of the north of Thailand.
 It is a small town, less developed than Chiang Mai, and though similarly it is geared towards tourists, it does not seem as touristy.
 We found a very nice wooded cottage to stay in, with a private balcony overlooking the river.
 Here we relaxed for a couple of hours, enjoying the peacefulness.